Note: Updated March 30, 2022

-At our recent Hybrid Identity Protection Conference, several of us spoke about the increasing use of Active Directory as a subject of interest in malware attacks.
+At a past Hybrid Identity Protection Conference, several of us spoke about the ongoing use of Active Directory as a subject of interest in malware attacks.
 Whether it’s mining AD for information about privileged access, compromising user accounts that lead to increasing levels of privilege in AD, or purposefully targeting AD domain controllers with ransomware, Active Directory has a big bullseye on its back these days.
-As a result, there’s been a lot security research and discussion about the different paths to compromise within AD.
-One of those paths that’s been described as the “ACL (Access Control List) Attack Path” was presented in a recent BlackHat conference.
-This talk, presented by Andrew Robbins and Will Schroeder from SpecterOps, was entitled, “An ACE Up The Sleeve, Designing Active Directory DACL Backdoors”, and details a variety of clever methods for taking advantage of poorly delegated AD permissions to take control over privileged AD security principals.
+As a result, there’s been a lot of security research and discussion about the different paths to compromise within AD.
+A variety of clever methods take advantage of poorly delegated AD permissions to take control over privileged AD security principals.
 One of those methods involves getting to the point where the attacker can persist within the environment without being detected.
 And one of the ways to do that is to create or take control of a privileged user account in AD and then hide that account from prying administrators’ eyes.

 As an example, if they have sufficient permissions on a user object, an attacker can take ownership of the user, set a Deny Read ACE for all users on that object, and the object is essentially hidden, as shown here:

 You could further remove the user from being visible at all by other admins, by denying the “List Contents” permission to Everyone on the Hidden OU in the screen shot above.
 This would prevent any normal administrator from even noticing this user was there and an attacker could potentially use the account without being discovered (or at least found).